Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

 Each of the listed CRDs may then be called against the Kubernetes API like any other Kubernetes Object, such as a Deployments or StatefulSets.
 For example, for the `alertmanagers.monitoring.coreos.com` CRD, you may list its existing objects by executing
 * `kubectl get alertmanagerconfigs -n <namespace>`

+New resources created as defined by each of the CRDs must match the configured CRD label selector when populating the `metadata.labels` object.
+This enables Prometheus Service Discovery to discover the endpoints as referenced by these new resources.
+For example, when creating a new ServiceMonitor object for scraping a custom metrics endpoint, the endpoints referenced by the new object are not discoverable by prometheus unless the `metadata.labels` also matches the underlying CRD config.

 I will now delve into the key CRDs to create/update when managing the Helm Chart Configs for Prometheus and Grafana.

 ### Alerting Rules